Babugouda/docs/Java-Points.md

 1. It is an extension of the Executor interface and provides a facility for returning a Future object
 2. ExecutorService provides methods to submit callable tasks -> <T> Future<T> submit(Callable<T> task), Future<?> submit(Runnable task), void execute(Runnable task);
 3. ExecutorService provides method to shut down thread pool.
 Once the shutdown is called, the thread pool will not accept new tasks but complete any pending task.

+*Executor service methods*
+1. execute(Runnable task): execute() method takes in a runnable object and performs its task asynchronously.
+After making the call to execute method
+2. submit(Runnable task) / submit(Callable<T> task) : The submit() method takes in a runnable object and returns a Future object.
+This object is later on used to check the status of Runnable whether it has completed execution or not.
+3. invokeAny(Collection<? extends Callable<T>> tasks) : The invokeAny() method takes a collection of Callablle objects or objects of classes implementing Callable.
+This method returns the future object of the callable object which gets successfully executed first.
+4. invokeAll(Collection<? extends Callable<T>> tasks) : The invokeAll() method takes in a Collection of Callable objects having tasks and returns a list of Future objects containing the result of all the tasks.

+submit vs invokeAll : invoke all is same as submit but executes all the tasks concurrently, but the call itself blocks until all the tasks completes.

 **Executors**